Understanding the New ABIM Requirements

 Your initial certification is valid indefinitely; however, you do still need to enroll in ABIM’s MOC program to be reported as “Participating in MOC”.
 If you choose not to enroll or miss any of the MOC requirements, you will be reported as “Certified, Not Participating in MOC.”

 You will continue to be certified until your current certification expires.
 To be reported as “Certified, Participating in MOC,” you will need to enroll in ABIM’s MOC program and complete at least one ABIM-approved activity to earn points by December 31, 2015.
 Once your current certification expires, you will only be eligible to renew your certification if you are enrolled in MOC and “Participating in MOC”.

 Your certification is contingent upon whether you are meeting MOC requirements at the two, five and 10 year milestones.
 You must participate in continuous MOC activity to remain certified.

-“Meeting MOC Requirements” means that a physician is engaged in ABIM-approved self-assessment activities on an ongoing basis.
+“Participating in MOC” means that a physician is engaged in ABIM-approved self-assessment activities on an ongoing basis.
 Specifically, the MOC program requirements now include two-and five-year milestones as well as passing an MOC exam every 10 years.
-To continue to be “Meeting MOC Requirements,” all ABIM Board Certified physicians will need to meet the following requirements:
+To continue to be “Participating in MOC,” all ABIM Board Certified physicians will need to meet the following requirements:

 - By December 31, 2015 and every two years thereafter, complete at least one ABIM-approved MOC activity to earn points.

-- By December 31, 2018 and every five years thereafter, earn 100 points with at least 20 points in medical knowledge and 20 points in practice assessment.
-In addition, you will need to fulfill a patient safety and a patient survey requirement.
+- By December 31, 2018 and every five years thereafter, earn 100 points.
 The points earned every two years will count toward your five-year requirement, and also count toward the milestones for the certifications you are maintaining.